-A survey by AAA discovered that 4 in 10 U.S. drivers are not ready to deal with typical roadside emergency breakdowns.
-As you start planning upcoming travel (road trip perhaps?) make sure to follow these tips to help prepare for and know how to handle a roadside breakdown.
+A survey by AAA discovered that four in 10 U.S. drivers are not ready to deal with typical roadside breakdowns.
+As you start planning upcoming travel (a road trip perhaps?) make sure to follow these tips to help prepare for and handle a roadside breakdown.

 How to Prepare an Emergency Car Care Kit

 Put together a kit containing the items you might need during a roadside breakdown.
 When it comes to supplies, it’s better to be safe than sorry.
 Your car care kit should consist of a canvas bag or plastic tote bin and contain the following:

 - Any medication that you or one of your regular passengers may need

 - If you live in an area that gets snow: a window scraper, small shovel and kitty litter.